Wikimedia-Sverige/EuropeanaHarvest/README.md

 csv to allow for easier analysis/post-processing together with an analysis of used categories and a logfile detailing potential problems in the data.

+For lazy/frequent use stick username/password on Wikimedia Commons into config.py as variables user/password (in unicode).
+If not pressent then getpass is imported and used to prompt for username and password.

 Usage: ```python Europeana.py filename option``` where:

 * ```filename``` (required): the (unicode)string relative pathname to the json file for the project